On average, 80% of new leads never translate into a sale.

 Use Humor To Teach Something Even, If It’s Small

-The email visually shows those tips in but hints at the light side of things when telling guys not to go too heavy in the fragrance department.
+The email visually shows those tips in but their messaging hints at the lighter side of things when telling guys not to go too heavy in the fragrance department.
 Sure, there’s not a lot of advice divulged here, but being helpful doesn’t have to be lengthy to be effective.

 This email perfectly uses the H.A.S Approach.

 It helps in that it teaches guys how to make their favorite smells last longer.
 It shows how to do each tip.
 And it asks a question toward the bottom and offers a CTA that acts as the answer or solution to the problem.